Jabolol/blog/posts/cicada.md

 `Cicada` is a really neat tool when it comes to writing `CI` pipelines.
 It is still in `alpha` stage and some features are not available to the public yet.
-Nonetheless, this project seems really interesting and increase the developer experience vastly when it comes to `local` testing and deployment.∫
+Nonetheless, this project seems really interesting and increase the developer experience vastly when it comes to `local` testing and deployment.